kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 You can customize the algorithms and datasets if you want to:

 - Check that `algos.yaml` contains the parameter settings that you want to test
-- To run experiments on SIFT, invoke `python run.py --dataset glove-100-angular`.
+- To run experiments on Glove embeddings in dimension 100, invoke `python run.py --dataset glove-100-angular`.
 See `python run.py --help` for more information on possible settings.
 Note that experiments can take a long time.
 - To process the results, either use `python plot.py --dataset glove-100-angular` or `python create_website.py`.
 An example call: `python create_website.py --plottype recall/time --latex --scatter --outputdir website/`.

 ## Including your algorithm